 In June, ICANN announced one of the biggest changes in domain name history – allowing users to create their own top-level domains (TLDs) – effectively turning their brand name into an integral part of their online address.
 What that means is that companies can start using sites that end in their own brand names like .Pepsi or .Canon, for example.

 That change is also coming to Arabic domains.
 DotBrands Solutions MENA has launched, giving Middle Eastern and Arabic speaking companies the opportunity to protect their trademarks in Arabic script.
-DotBrands Solutions MENA has entered into a partnership with CentralNic, a global TLD registry.
+DotBrands Solutions MENA, which is run by CentralNic, a global TLD registry, has entered into a partnership with a group of regional businessmen.